+Item Description

-Item Description Role • User User with basic permissions.
-Read-only access to the web GUI, except for Modify User.
+Role • User

+User with basic permissions.

+Read-only access to the web GUI.

 Some menu items are hidden in the web GUI.

-Read-only access to the Router Apps GUI.
-No access to the router via Telnet, SSH or SFTP.
-Read-only access to the FTP server. • Admin User with enhanced permissions.
+No access to the router via SSH or SFTP.

+• Admin

+User with enhanced permissions.

 Full access to all items in the web GUI.

-Access to the router via Telnet, SSH or SFTP.
+Access to the router via SSH or SFTP.

 Not the same rights as the superuser on a Linux-based system.

 Username Specifies the name of the user having access to log in to the device.

 New Password Specifies the password for the user.
 It must match the rules stated in the GUI, which depend on the Force Password Complexity level set in Configuration $\rightarrow$ Services $\rightarrow$ Authentication , as described in Chapter 3.18.1.

 Confirm Password Confirms the password.

 Public key Enter the SSH Public Key to enable passwordless SSH login.
 Refer to Chapter 5.2.2 for details.

 Phone Number User's phone number.
 If configured, an SMS is sent to the user when their password is changed.
 A functional SIM card is required.

 Email Address User's email address.
 If configured, an email is sent to the user when their password is changed.
 SMTP must be configured.

 Add User Click this button to create a new user based on the entries in the fields above.

-Table 80: User Parameters
+Table 78: User Parameters